10 Things to Know about Medicaid Managed Care

 9. An increasing number of states set a target percentage of MCO provider payments that must be in alternative payment models (APMs).

 Alternative payment models (APMs) replace FFS/volume-driven provider payments with payment models that incentivize quality, coordination, and value (e.g., shared savings/shared risk arrangements and episode-based payments).
-More than half of MCO states (23 of 39) set a target percentage in their MCO contracts for the percentage of provider payments, network providers, or plan members that MCOs must cover via alternative payment models in FY 2018 (Figure 11).
-KFF’s 2017 survey of Medicaid managed care plans found nearly all responding plans reported using at least one alternative payment model for at least some providers (Figure 12).
+More than half of MCO states (21 of 40) set a target percentage in their MCO contracts for the percentage of provider payments, network providers, or plan members that MCOs must cover via alternative payment models in FY 2019 (Figure 11).
+Several states reported that their APM targets were linked to the Health Care Payment Learning & Action Network’s (LAN’s) APM Framework that categorizes APMs in tiers.14 KFF’s 2017 survey of Medicaid managed care plans found nearly all responding plans reported using at least one alternative payment model for at least some providers (Figure 12).
 The vast majority of plans use incentives and/or bonus payments tied to performance measures.
 Fewer plans reported using bundled or episode-based payments or shared savings and risk arrangements.